Auslander-Reiten combinatorics and $q$-characters of representations of affine quantum groups: Introduction

-As explained above, the map $\tdxi$ is intimately related to the morphism $\barD$ introduced by Baumann-Kamnitzer-Kutson \cite{BKK21} in their study of the MV basis and of the equivariant homology of the affine Grassmannian.
+As explained above, the map $\tdxi$ is intimately related to the morphism $\barD$ introduced by Baumann--Kamnitzer--Knutson \cite{BKK21} in their study of the MV basis and of the equivariant homology of the affine Grassmannian.
 Given this tight connection with the geometric Satake correspondence, it is natural to believe that the statement of Theorem~\ref{thm : main thm intro} may admit some interesting geometric interpretation.

 The paper is organized as follows.
-Section~\ref{sec : AR} is devoted to some recollection on Auslander-Reiten theory.
+Section~\ref{sec : AR} is devoted to some recollection on Auslander--Reiten theory.
 In particular we investigate the combinatorics of the dual quiver $Q^{*}$ mentioned above.
-In Section~\ref{sec : reminders HL and Dtilde}, we recall the main features of Hernandez-Leclerc's categorifications and we provide detailed reminders on the map $\tdxi$ defined in our previous work \cite{CasbiLi}.
-Section~\ref{sec : duality} is devoted to the proof of the duality~\eqref{eq : duality intro} between Kirillov-Reshetikhin modules when $\mathfrak{g}$ is of classical type.
+In Section~\ref{sec : reminders HL and Dtilde}, we recall the main features of Hernandez--Leclerc's categorifications and we provide detailed reminders on the map $\tdxi$ defined in our previous work \cite{CasbiLi}.
+Section~\ref{sec : duality} is devoted to the proof of the duality~\eqref{eq : duality intro} between Kirillov--Reshetikhin modules when $\mathfrak{g}$ is of classical type.
 Finally, Section~\ref{sec : proof of the main result} contains the final arguments for completing the proof of our main result (Theorem~\ref{thm : main thm intro}).